 Make Your Own Recycled Plant Watering Globe in Minutes!

-Can I DIY a Watering Globe?
+Can I Make a DIY Watering Globe?

 Yes, you absolutely can!
 Watering globes, plant nannies, and other waterers can be expensive.
 With materials you can retrieve from your recycling bin, you can make your own watering globes.
-Not only this, but they actually hold more water than those you see in commercials!
+Not only that, but they actually hold more water than those you see in commercials!
 Plastic water bottles, milk jugs, beer bottles, and wine bottles all make easy do-it-yourself recycled plant nannies.

 How to Upcycle a Bottle Into a Watering Globe